hangyao/Udacity_SDCND_Vehicle-Detection/writeup_template.md

 Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

+Here is a table shown different `ystart` and `ystop` for different scales of sliding search window.

 |`Scale`|`ystart`|`ystop`|
 |:-----:|:------:|:-----:|
 | 1.0   |  400   |  496  |